marcverhagen/corelex/browser/README.md

 How to do this depends on your host set up.
 For the browser at http://www.timeml.org/corelex/browser/ we have used MySQL and the instructions here assume MySQL and phpMyAdmin, but the essentials are the same for other relational databases and tools.

 Create a database named `corelex-browser` or any other name you desire.
-Use the `utf8mb4` character set and the `utf8mb4_bin` collation, although with WordNet you may probably get a way with the `latin1` defaults.
+Use the `utf8mb4` character set and the `utf8mb4_bin` collation, although with WordNet you may probably get away with the `latin1` defaults.

 Import the file `schema.sql` or cut and paste the contents into the phpMyAdmin SQL tab.
 Do the same with the three SQL files that contain the data (`corelex_nouns.basictypes.sql`, `corelex_nouns.classes.sql` and `corelex_nouns.sql`, as created by the code in the `legacy` directory).
 The last file may be too large for an import, if so, first try to gzip the file and if that still results in too large a file you need to ftp the file to the server and do a local import.